Saving agendas and notes

 - To set an Agenda, select a meeting and click Create Agenda.
 Select a template if you wish to add structure to your meeting agenda or stick to a pre-established process.
 To learn more about customizing and using templates, refer to the Template section.

-- @mention a Users: Click the @ button in the toolbar or insert using your keyboard, to select from a list of Users and User Groups.
+- @mention a User: Click the @ button in the toolbar or insert using your keyboard, to select from a list of Users and User Groups.
 Those who are mentioned in an agenda will receive a notification from Hugo via email and/or Slack, containing the agenda for review.

-Tip: This functionality is very valuable for team meetings as it allows everyone contribute to the Agenda collaboratively.
+Tip: This functionality is very valuable for team meetings as it allows everyone to contribute to the Agenda collaboratively.

 - Click Save Agenda: The Agenda is saved and Users who are attending the meeting get notified through an email.
 Those Users can also add to the Agenda if required.